smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_re-connection_use_case.md

 _Expected:_

 2. SDL receives signal with `<UUID>` about USB connection of the same device
-3. SDL compares `<UUID>` of BT device connection with `<UUID>` of USB connection
-4. `<UUID>` of BT device connection matches with `<UUID>` of USB connection
+3. SDL notifies HMI about new connection via UpdateDeviceList (`<UUID>`)
+4. SDL responds ACK to connection signal
-5. SDL sends signal about transport switch to the System
+5. SDL receives signal from external system about transport switch of the same <UUID> device
+6. SDL substitutes iAP2BT adapter with iAP2USB adapter
+7. SDL  responds ACK to switch signal
-6. SDL starts reconnection timer
+8. SDL starts reconnection timer
+9. HMI disconnects the iAP channel over BT transport
+10. SDL notifies HMI via `UpdatadeviceList` about changed `transportType`
-7. SDL receives `<RegisterAppInterface>` request **before** reconnection timer expires
+11. SDL receives `<RegisterAppInterface>` request before timer expires
-8. Application sends **valid** "hashID" with `RegisterAppInterface` request
+12. Application sends valid "hashID" with `<RegisterAppInterface>` request
-9. SDL sends succesful response to the application
-10. SDL updates data in PolicyTable
+13. SDL updates data in PolicyTable
-11. SDL notifies HMI via `UpdatadeviceList` about changed `transportType`
-12. SDL does not notify HMI about new registration
+14. SDL does not notify HMI about new registration

 _Exception 1:_
-7.1. **After** timer expires application sends **valid** "hashID" with `<RegisterAppInterface>` request
+11.1. **After** timer expires application sends **valid** "hashID" with `<RegisterAppInterface>` request
-7.1.a.
+11.1.a.
 SDL notifies HMI about app being unregistered
-7.1.b.
+11.1.b.
 Application registers with **valid** "hashID"
-7.1.c.
+11.1.c.
 SDL performs data resumption for this application
-7.1.d.
+11.1.d.
 SDL **notifies** HMI about fresh application registration

 _Exception 2:_
-7.1.b.1.
+11.1.b.1.
 Application registers with **invalid** or **missing** "hashID"
-7.1.b.1.a.
+11.1.b.1.a.
 SDL clears all resumption data related to this application
-7.1.b.1.b.
+11.1.b.1.b.
 SDL **notifies** HMI about fresh application registration (sends BC.OnAppRegistered to HMI send BC.UpdateAppList to HMI)

 _Exception 3:_
-8.1.
+12.1.
 Application sends **invalid** or omitted "hashID" with `RegisterAppInterface` request
-8.1.a.
+12.1.a.
 SDL responds with RESUME_FAILED to application's registration request
-8.1.b.
+12.1.b.
 SDL clears all resumption data related to this application **except** "AppIconsFolder"
-8.1.c.
+12.1.c.
 SDL does **not** notify HMI about new registration (HMI continues to display app screen)

 ## Use Case 2: USB connection loss